durganmcbroom/artifact-resolver/README.md

         }.register()
 }

 // Great!
-We have setup a resolver!
-Now we have to retrieve an actual implementation of a resolver from it to use.
+We have setup a grouping graph!
+Now we have to retrieve an actual implementation of a graph from it to use.

-val customResolver = resolver[MyCustomImpl]!! // We know its in there, dont have to check. val customProcessor = customResolver.processorFor {} // Get a processor from the resolver val artifact =
-    customProcessor.artifactOf("...") {} // And finally get our artifact!
+val customGraph = graph[MyCustomImpl]!! // We know its in there, dont have to check. val customResolver = customGraph.resolverFor {} // Get a processor from the resolver val artifact = customResolver.artifactOf("...") {} // And finally get our artifact!
 The grouping system will take care of all calls between our two repositories.
 ```

 ##### Java